gideonadeti/task-manager/README.md

 ### Environment Variables in Production

-Ensure all environment variables from [Environment Variables](#environment-variables) are set in your production environment.
+Ensure all environment variables from the [Running Locally](#running-locally) section are set in your production environment.

 ### Database Migrations in Production